PDF格式笔记见:Notes

 - What is the running time of QS on an already sorted array if

-always selects the first element of the array? 【Worst case】$O(n^2)$
+choosePivotalways selects the first element of the array? 【Worst case】$O(n^2)$

 - Best case: every recursive call chooses the median element of its subarray as its pivot.
 Running time?

-$T(n)\leq 2T(\frac{n}{2})+O(n)\ \ \Rightarrow\ \ T(n)=O(n\log n) $
+$O(n\log n)$$T(n)\leq 2T(\frac{n}{2})+O(n)\ \ \Rightarrow\ \ T(n)=O(n\log n) $(master method)

 - key question: how to choose pivots?